NFL Separation Report: Best receivers at beating coverage to get open

-• Bucs' Jalen McMillan was perfect in Week 14: McMillan created separation on all nine of his opportunities in Week 14.
+• Amon-Ra St. Brown was elite in Week 15: The Lions' star receiver generated separation on 92.86% of his opportunities in Week 15.

 • Unlock your edge with a PFF+ subscription: Get full access to all our in-season fantasy tools, including weekly rankings, WR/CB matchup charts, weekly projections, the Start-Sit Optimizer and more.
 Sign up now!